Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Over/under insights

-- Dallas has combined with its opponents to score more than 42.5 points in 12 of 16 games this season.
+- Dallas and its opponents have gone over the current 43.5-point total in 12 of 16 games (75%) this season.

-- The two teams combine to average 56 points per game, 13.5 more than the total in this contest.
+- Philadelphia and its opponents have combined to score more than 43.5 points in 10 of 16 games this season.

-- These two squads combine to allow 41.7 points per game, 0.8 fewer than this contest's over/under.
+- The two teams combine to score 56 points per game, 12.5 more than the over/under in this contest.

-- The Cowboys and their opponents have scored an average of 50.7 points per game in 2021, 8.2 more than Saturday's total.
+- These two squads combine to surrender 41.7 points per game, 1.8 fewer than this contest's over/under.

-- The 42.5-point total for this game is 4.4 points below the 46.9 points per game average total in Eagles games this season.
+- The 43.5-point over/under for this game is 3.4 points below the 46.9 points per game average total in Eagles games this season.

 Cowboys stats and trends